firebolt-db/godocs/docs/Overview/organizations-accounts.md

 Organizations are used to create a structure that fits your needs: by setting up accounts within organizations, you establish a structured framework that aligns with your business needs, data management requirements, and geographical considerations.
 This allows for better resource allocation, access control, and overall management of your accounts, using:

-- **Account Hierarchy:** Organize your data and resources across multiple accounts.
+- **Global authentication method:** Firebolt handles user authentication and access control at the organization level.
+A login (represented by an email) is created for each user accessing Firebolt.
-- **Authentication:** Handle user authentication and access control at the organization level.
-For each user a login is created, identified with a login name (represented by an email).
+- **Programmatic access:** [Service accounts](../Guides/managing-your-organization/service-accounts.md) enable programmatic access to Firebolt.
-- **Programmatic access:** Grant programmatic access via [service accounts](../Guides/managing-your-organization/service-accounts.md), which can be linked to various accounts by connecting a user within an account.
+- **Network policy enforcement:** [Network policies](../Guides/managing-your-organization/network-policies.md) provide fine-grain control of IP ranges that are allowed or blocked from accessing an organization.

 ## What is an account?
 An account in Firebolt is an object within an organization that encapsulates resources for storing, querying, and managing data.
 Accounts provide:

-- **Region-specific management:** Store data close to your users and comply with data residency requirements catered for specific regions.
+- **Access control:** Firebolt implements Role-based access control (RBAC).
+Every object in the Firebolt object model is a securable and it comes with a set of permissions.
+Permissions allow administrators to control functionality Firebolt users can exercise when logged-in.
-- **Data storage resources:** Access dedicated resources for securely storing data in each account.
+- **Data modeling:** Through objects (such as databases, tables, views, indexes and others) developers and architects can design their data warehouses and properly describe various business entities without compromising to deliver on ever-demanding performance needs.
-- **Query processing administration:** Execute queries and process data within each account through engines.
-Engines are managed at the account level by users with appropriate privileges and can be used according to the account's security policy.
+- **Cost control:** With engines, system administrators can deploy engines that fit the need while achieving desired price-performance characteristics.
+Engines can scale vertically (up and down) and horizontally (out and in) to meet demanding business needs while allowing granular cost control.
-- **Database management:** Users can create databases within an account to organize and structure their data.
+- **Workload management:** With compute, data, and metadata separation, Firebolt offers full workload isolation.
+Firebolt users can deploy, if desired, separate engines to support heterogeneous workloads, while having access to the same data.
+Whether you have a data intensive application that requires instantaneous access to the data, or a complex business-critical dashboard that requires timely refresh, or need to run a complex Extract-Load-Transform (ELT) process to ingest data, Firebolt engines are there to support all needs.

 ## Authentication and access control
 Organizations help enforce advanced authentication security policies and ensure compliance across all accounts using network policies, multi-factor authentication, and SSO to make authentication secure and easy.
 Users can authenticate using logins to access the user interface and service accounts for programmatic access.